-The goal of the RTDO is to maximize the success of researchers at BC Children’s Hospital Research Institute and Women’s Hospital Research Institute to obtain external research, salary, and infrastructure awards.
+The goal of the RTDO is to maximize the success of researchers at BC Children’s Hospital Research Institute and Women’s Health Research Institute to obtain external research, salary, and infrastructure awards.
 Since establishment of the RTDO in 2003, the facilitators have developed and supported more than 2000 research proposals, helping to bring over $400 million to BC Children’s Hospital.

 The RTDO provides expert support in the following areas:

 - Research Development – strategic initiatives, mentorship, individual programs, teams and collaborations, knowledge translation/exchange

 - Proposal Development – peer and critical review, competitiveness, opportunities, coordination

 - Technology Development – funding, IP, commercialization, partnerships